Valuations and Appeals

-The Valuation Office Agency determines the rateable value of a property and maintains the Valuation List.
+The Valuation Office Agency sets the rateable value of a property and maintains the Valuation List.
 Torridge Council is responsible for issuing rates bills, collecting the rates and administering any discounts or exemptions that ratepayers are entitled to.

 Your rateable value may change if any physical changes are made to your property, for example, building or demolishing an extension.
 The council has a duty to notify the Valuation Office Agency of any newly built, extended, demolished or otherwise altered non-domestic properties that come to our attention.
 You should notify the business rates team of any changes as soon as they happen.

 How do I appeal against my Rateable Value?